Sample Report

 medium efforthigh impact

-Your full report includes detailed breakdowns for all 9 dimensions, with evidence citations, gap analysis, and action items for each.
+Your full report includes detailed breakdowns for all 9 dimensions, with strengths, gaps, confidence signals, and action items for each.

 Cross-Dimension Analysis